AY2324S2-CS2103T-T17-3/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER [e/EMAIL] [a/ADDRESS] [w/WEIGHT] [h/HEIGHT] [nt/NOTE] [t/TAG]…​`<br>

-* Refer to the [valid parameter table](#parameter-constraints) for more details about input restrictions.
+* Refer to the [parameter constraints table](#parameter-constraints) for more details about input restrictions.
 * When HEIGHT and/or WEIGHT is specified to be 0, no height/weight will be added to the client.
 * HEIGHT and WEIGHT only take in one value each.
 For example, the following commands are invalid
   * `add n/Tom p/123 w/85 65`